 On the remote itself you’ll find a shutter button that doubles as an AF-On button, a lock switch that prevents accidental operation, a movie recording start/stop and a power/digital zoom.
 There are also two custom buttons that mirror the functions of the C1 and AF-ON buttons on the a6100 body.

 The only downside to this remote is that when the Bluetooth Remote option is enabled in the a6100 settings then unfortunately the “Location Info Link” is disabled.
 So if you are using Imaging Edge Mobile to record your location information via bluetooth, I’m afraid this will not work at the same time as the RMT-P1BT remote.

 7. Peak Design Cuff + Slide Lite Straps

 The neck strap included with the a6100 is most definitely not the most comfortable, so here are a couple of alternative and much more comfortable options:

 The Peak Design Cuff wrist strap is a very good way to protect the a6100 from accidental drops.
 It connects to the a6100 via Peak Designs anchor system and the wrist loop magnetically locks in the open position, or comfortably cinches down on your wrist for added security.
 I have two of these straps myself that I have been using for a couple of years now and they barely show any signs of wear.

 The Peak Design Slide Lite can be worn as a sling, neck, or shoulder strap.
 It uses internally-padded nylon webbing has a smooth side that glides over clothing in sling mode and a grippy side that prevents slipping in shoulder mode.
 I have the Slide Lite myself and swap it between my a6400 and full-frame cameras.

-* Check Price & Deals for the Peak Design Cuff (#afflinks)
+Price Check & Buyer Reviews for Peak Design Cuff

-* Check Price & Deals for the Peak Design Slide Lite
+Price Check & Buyer Reviews for Peak Design Slide Lite

 8. SmallRig L Bracket APL2331